My IPhone # 503 351-7082

 I have benefited from reaching the more intelligent clientele (such as yourself) who use search engines or one of the many Consumer Protection web services to find better than standard Contractors.
 I show proof of the highest quality standards and integrity you will find, with glowing reviews on Insider Pages and other web sites.
 This is a direct compliment to you, since you are reading this now.

-Why not go through a General Contractor?
+Why not go through a GC (General Contractor)?

-In theory their only job is to be your personal advocate to oversee the work and make sure it is done right, but the reality turns out to be quite the opposite.
-They are competing with Specialty Contractors like me who sell directly to the Homeowners, yet they still want $1k profit from each Subcontractor they have to deal with.
-I have not had good experiences working for General Contractors as a Subcontractor for several reasons, and have graduated my business to hardly ever working through them over the last decade.
+In theory their only job is to be your personal advocate to oversee the work of their Subcontractors to make sure it is done right, but the reality turns out to be quite the opposite.
+They are competing with Specialty Contractors like myself who sell directly to Homeowners, yet they still want over $1k profit from each Subcontractor they have to deal with.
+I have not had good experiences working for GC's as a Subcontractor for several reasons, and have graduated my business to hardly ever work through them over the last decade.
 Even with my custom copper work I've been working directly with Homeowners about 95% of the time.
-Maybe this will help you understand where I'm coming from; in dealing with clients who have a direct investment in the quality of the work I do, they greatly appreciated the extra effort I put into each project.
-Where General Contractors are thinking more about their bottom line.
-Every $ they get away with saving is a $ in their own pocket.
-They have proven time and time again to be nothing more than unethical glorified used car salesmen not to be trusted.

 What else do you do?